 MIMS Summer Internship Survey

-Traditionally there are no courses offered at the School of Information during the summer sessions.
 A majority of students in the MIMS program choose to participate in a paid internship between the first and second year of their studies.
-The internships provide the students with an opportunity to build upon the knowledge gained from their studies and acquire valuable practical work experience in the field of Information.
+The internships provide the students with an opportunity to build upon the knowledge gained from their studies and acquire valuable work experience that provides context for their newly acquired skill sets.

 The I School’s doctoral program is research-oriented.
 Students choose specific fields of specialization, prepare sufficiently in the literature and the research of those fields to pass written and oral examinations, and complete original research culminating in a written dissertation.
 The degree of Doctor of Philosophy is conferred in recognition of a candidate’s grasp of a broad field of learning and distinguished accomplishment in that field through contribution of an original piece of research revealing high critical ability and powers of imagination and synthesis.